Aberezhnoy1980/java-core/Object-Oriented-Programming/src/main/java/ru/home/REGULAR_PATTERNS.md

 🚡 Bridge
 ------
 Real world example
-> Consider you have a website with different pages and you are supposed to allow the user to change the theme.
+> Consider you have a website with different pages and you are supposed to allow the nonStaticUser to change the theme.
 What would you do?
-Create multiple copies of each of the pages for each of the themes or would you just create separate theme and load them based on the user's preferences?
+Create multiple copies of each of the pages for each of the themes or would you just create separate theme and load them based on the nonStaticUser's preferences?
 Bridge pattern allows you to do the second i.e.

 ![With and without the bridge pattern](https://cloud.githubusercontent.com/assets/11269635/23065293/33b7aea0-f515-11e6-983f-98823c9845ee.png)